tahirtursun/LiveIntent/GettingStarted.md

-# getting started instructions for java cucumber framework
+# getting started instructions

+This is a java cucumber framework

+- page object model structure
+     java class is created for identifying the elements on the page using page factory design maintainable, reusable ,readale

+- cucumber BDD framework
+     written in Gherkin (plain English syntax)
+     feature file is created for the test cases given written in Gherkin (plain English syntax)
+     understandable for non-technical team members

+- utilities package
+    Driver class is created using singleton pattern so I can easily switch between browsers and closeDriver method to close the driver after each run

+- Configuration.properties file where
+    browser type ,URL , username and password can be stored and can be easily changed

+- Runners class
+    where I can run my project and manage which tests I want to run using the cucumber tags

-To run the project
+#To run the project on intelliJ
-1.after cloning the code to intelliJ go to src/test/java/com.liveintent/runners/cukes runner
+    after cloning the code to intelliJ
+    go to src/test/java/com.liveintent/runners/cukes runner

-2.Run the code using Maven commend via intellij terminal go to root folder of the project and type to see if there is any compile issue
+#Run the code using Maven commend via intellij terminal
+    go to root folder of the project and type to see if there is any compile issue
     - maven verify
-  if build seccess, then run the code using commend below
+    if no isssue, then run the code using commend below -maven test
-    -maven test